Swepool/txbit-bot/README.md

 # txbit-bot-template
 Just a template with an API wrapper written in JavaScript to build trading bots for TxBit.io

+# Setup
+Create a `.env` file in root and enter your key & secret created at TxBit.io You can have a look at `.env-example` for referance.

 # TODO
 - Error handling